 - Argon has been concentrated with nitrogen in this way.
 The isotopes of neon, chlorine, bromine, etc have been partially separated by this method.

-- Graham’s law also used for detecting marsh gas in mines.
+- Graham’s law also used for detecting marsh gas main components of methane from the mines.